 Opioid detoxification, or detox, allows patients to withdraw from opioids under medical guidance and supervision.
 During the detox process, a medical provider will administer medications like methadone to help relieve physical symptoms of withdrawal while monitoring vital signs and assessing the patient’s comfort.

 Although detox is a key component of treatment, it’s only the beginning.
 This process doesn’t delve into the reasons behind a patient’s opioid use or work to change habits.
-Starting one’s recovery at a detox facility can help ease the transition to treatment.
+Starting one’s recovery at a drug detox center in Charlotte can help ease the transition to treatment.

 Support and Resources for Opioid Abuse